ahmed-kamal91/AI-diagnosis-for-Abdominal-trauma-in-CT-scans/README.md

 <h2>1.1 Data preparation:</h2>
 Based on observations on EDA, problems can be solved in preparation step is:
-* Large Number of Frames: we developed method to increase spacing between frames by reduce the slice thickness to only 5 millimeters, skipping the intermediate scans (slice thickness range from 0.5 to 5mm) based on current thickness from each dicom frame metadata.
+* Large Number of Frames: I developed method to increase spacing between frames by reduce the slice thickness to only 5 millimeters, skipping the intermediate scans (slice thickness range from 0.5 to 5mm) based on current thickness from each dicom frame metadata.

 ```
 curr_tick = df_dicom.loc[(p, s), "SliceThickness"].mean()